Winding down a year of travel as Dalmatia prepares for Christmas

 Despite glorious sunshine, we opt for a lazy Sunday indoors.
 We still have 20 days in Split: we’re not in a rush.
 It’s also a rare day without any outstanding work to tie me up.

-Next spring’s Great Kiwi Family Road Trip is gathering momentum: in the morning, I have a video chat with cousin Claire – currently staying at mum’s – to talk logistics.
-Later in the day, I have a rare video chat with Sue in New Zealand to discuss further.
+Next spring’s Great Kiwi Family Road Trip is gathering momentum: in the morning, I have a video chat with cousin Claire — currently staying at mum’s — to talk logistics.
+Later, there’s a rare video chat with Sue in New Zealand to discuss further.
 We seem all set to book internal NZ flights, and accommodation in Queenstown, which I’ll get onto this week.

 Monday 25 November

 We’re still getting to know Split.
 Today is our fourth full day and our immediate neighbourhood is beginning to feel familiar.
-We wander into the heart of Diocletian’s Palace – otherwise known as the city centre! – and pay eight euros each to go into the substructures of the palace.
-They would be worth the entrance fee even if they weren’t the filming location for where Daenerys Targaryen kept her dragons in Game of Thrones.
+We wander into the heart of Diocletian’s Palace — otherwise known as the city centre — and pay eight euros each to venture into the substructures of the palace.
+They’d be worth the entrance fee even if they weren’t the filming location for where Daenerys Targaryen kept her dragons in Game of Thrones.

 The whole centre of Split is extraordinary.
-There must be other cities whose entire core is a UNESCO world heritage site – in this case, one of the best preserved architectural achievements of Late Antiquity – but we’re still rather new to exploring Europe.
-It’s all hugely impressive to us.
+There must be other cities whose entire core is a UNESCO world heritage site — in this case, one of the best preserved architectural achievements of Late Antiquity — but we’re still new to exploring Europe.
+To us, it’s all hugely impressive.
 And there’s almost no one around.
-The cruise ships have long gone.
-It’s just us and a handful of other off-season travellers.
+The cruise ships have long departed; it’s just us and a handful of other off-season travellers.

 Tuesday 26 November

 We take an afternoon stroll past Split harbour and round a small headland to the city beach (very unenticing), and beyond.
-Eventually, we settle on a cafe – one of the few that are open in late November – above a more out-of-town beach, where we stop for a coffee and a spot of reading as the sun sets over Otok Ciovo island.
+Eventually, we settle on a cafe — one of the few open in late November — above a more out-of-town beach, where we stop for a coffee and a spot of reading as the sun sets over Otok Ciovo island.
 Like Bosnia, music in cafes is invariably Anglophone, and retro.
-Today, we get Tom Petty, Neil Diamond and ELO among others.
-And apart from grocery shopping, that’s about it for today.
+Today, we get Tom Petty, Neil Diamond and ELO, among others.
+Apart from grocery shopping, that’s about it for today.

 Wednesday 27 November

-Just a walk along the north coast of Marjan Park today to a small cove – Kupaliste Bene – that we’ve spotted on Google Maps.
+Just a walk along the north coast of Marjan Park today to a small cove — Kupaliste Bene — that we’ve spotted on Google Maps.
 It’s a decent enough stroll but the path leading there mostly sticks close to the coast road.
-Considering that this road doesn’t go anywhere except around the park peninsula, it’s surprisingly busy.
+Considering this road doesn’t go anywhere except around the parkland peninsula, it’s surprisingly busy.
 We notice a lot of torn-up roots, sawn logs, and newly-planted saplings.
-Clearly, a ferocious storm ripped into Split in the recent past (a quick search suggests severe summer storms in Split both this year and last year).
-We stop at the cove for a few minutes, but the light is already beginning to fade.
+Clearly, a ferocious storm ripped into Split in the recent past — a quick search suggests severe summer storms in Split both this year and last year.
+We stop at the cove a few minutes, but the light is already beginning to fade.
 We follow a parallel path higher up Marjan Hill back to town.
-It’s much quieter up on the hill – just an occasional jogger.
+It’s quieter up on the hill — just an occasional jogger.

 Thursday 28 November

 Split is wet today.
-With no work in my in-tray for a change, the morning is a time for catching up with life admin and beginning to plan next year’s visit to Poland in detail.
+With no work in my in-tray for a change, the morning is for catching up with life admin and beginning to add detail to next year’s visit to Poland.

-The rain eases after lunch and we head to Split’s Gallery of Fine Art.
-It’s a decent collection, and – once again – we’re the only visitors.
+The rain eases after lunch, so we head to Split’s Gallery of Fine Art.
+It’s a decent collection, and once again we’re the only visitors.
 It’s dark by the time we leave.
 We stop for a coffee on the edge of our neighbourhood.
 No food again.
-We’re beginning to realise that Croatian cafes are there to serve drinks and nothing else.
-Not chocolate cake.
-Not banana bread.
+We’re beginning to realise that Croatian cafes serve drinks and nothing else.
+No chocolate cake.
+No banana bread.
 And certainly not a warm croissant drizzled with pistachio sauce.
 How we miss Mostar’s Fabrika Coffee!

 Friday 29 November